-As in the case of short term predictions, the results presented in Figs. 11 allow us to estimate the effects of the precision on long term predictions.
-For the ESN network, it is clear that the precision of the results is entirely controlled by the precision of the network, independently of the precision of the training data.
-For LSTM and TCN networks, we can see an effect of the precision of both the network and the data, but in all cases the precision of the network is the dominant factor: even with low precision data, the high precision network fares better than a low precision network with high precision data.
+Globally, as in the case of short-term predictions, the results presented in Fig. 11 and Tables I-VI allow us to estimate the effects of the precision on long-term predictions.
+The ESN network fares better in predicting the correct quantities, and in all cases it is clear that the precision of the results is dominantly controlled by the precision of the network, independently of the precision of the training data: even with low precision data, the high precision network fares better than a low precision network with high precision data.